everexpert/expert-woocommerce-publisher/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

+== Shortcodes ==

+These are the current shortcodes available to use in posts or pages.

+------- Display publishers carousel -------

+Enables a slider carousel including all publishers

+[ewp-carousel items="10" items_to_show="5" items_to_scroll="1" image_size="thumbnail" autoplay="true"]

+Parameters:

+    “items” [int / featured] Total number of publishers “items_to_show” [int] Number of publishers per page “items_to_scroll” [int] Number of publishers to scroll each time “image_size” [thumbnail / medium / large / full / custom size] Author image size “autoplay” [true / false] Carousel autoplay
+    “arrows” [true / false] Show or not the navigation arrows “hide_empty” [true / false] It hides publishers that have no products associated

+------- Display product carousel by publisher -------

+Displays a carousel slider including all products of a specified publisher

+[ewp-product-carousel publisher="all" products="10" products_to_show="5" products_to_scroll="1" autoplay="true"]

+Parameters:

+    “publisher” [all / publisher slug]
+    “products” [int] Total number of products
+    “products_to_show” [int] Number of products per page “products_to_scroll” [int] Number of products to scroll each time “autoplay” [true / false] Carousel autoplay
+    “arrows” [true / false] Show or not the navigation arrows

+------- Products of specific publishers -------

+Shows shop products that are associated to one or more publishers.
+This shortcode extends the default products shortcode.

+[products publishers="publisher-slug"]

+Parameters:

+    “publishers” [comma separated publisher slugs] Show products associated with these publishers Inherited params from the WooCommerce [products] shortcode

+------- All Authors -------

+A paginated list of all publishers and their logos

+[ewp-all-publishers per_page="10" image_size="thumbnail" hide_empty="true" order_by="name" order="ASC" title_position="before"]

+Parameters:

+    “title_position” [before/ after / none]

+Here you can have a look at this shortcode in action.

+------- A-Z Listing -------

+Order all publishers alphabetically in a list

+[ewp-az-listing]

+Have a look at this shortcode here.
+Display publishers of a specific product

+It allows you to display publishers of a specific product.
+If "product_id" is empty the shortcode will try to get this value by itself.

+[ewp-publisher product_id="5" image_size="thumbnail"]

+Parameters:

+    “product_id” [int / empty] Show publishers for this product “as_link” [true / false] Show publisher image or a text link “image_size” [thumbnail / medium / large / full / custom size] Author image size

 == Frequently Asked Questions ==
 = Is Everexpert WooCommerce Publishers free? =
 Yes, of course.
 This plugin is 100% free.
 No ads, no premium version exists.